Finding Information During a Disaster

 • As our partner organizations assess needs and evaluate resources, they will begin to organize volunteer opportunities for unaffiliated (individuals who are not already connected to an organization) volunteers.

 • Remember that recovery work continues for weeks, months and even years after disaster events occur.
 Organizations may have a significant need for volunteers in the weeks and months ahead.
+Check the site regularly for new opportunities.

 *Volunteer Florida does not vet volunteer opportunities, but serves as a connector between organizations with volunteer needs and individuals who wish to serve.
 Please see Volunteer Connect Terms and Conditions here.